TUe-ICTLab/Binary-Labeling-for-2D-and-4D-constellations/README.md

 The algorithm used to determine a good labeling for the constellations is the binary switching algorithm (BSA) as described in this paper (https://ieeexplore.ieee.org/document/64657/authors#authors).
 The cost function used in the BSA is described in the publication (https://ieeexplore.ieee.org/document/6784555?tp=&amp;arnumber=6784555).

-The target SNR is found by computing the ...
+The target SNR is found by computing the constellations have an NMI (normalized MI) and NGMI (normalized GMI) of 0.8.

 ### Notes
 - Most of the constellations for which the BSA was executed were taken from Erik Agrell's database https://codes.se/packings/